Aion21/python_to_C_plus_plus_converter/README.md

 ### How to Use

 1. Enter or paste your Python code in the input area
-2. Select your preferred AI model (GPT or Claude)
+2. Select your preferred AI model (GPT, Claude, or Gemini)
 3. Click "Convert to C++" to generate the C++ equivalent
 4. Use the "Run Python" and "Run C++" buttons to execute and compare the performance